Press release

 Creation of a regional circulation model promoted by the Japanese government

-In Japan, the Ministry of Economy, Trade and Industry has formulated a "Growth-oriented Resource Autonomous Economy Strategy" in March 2023, is supporting GX investment to accelerate arterial and venous collaboration, and is considering launching a circular economy information distribution platform.
-In Japan and overseas, along with the promotion of eco-design and the increase in demand for recycled materials, there is a growing need to visualize information on substances contained, as well as physical properties, processing, and quality information.
-In addition, in order to realize a circular economy, the aim is to promote regional independence while creating regional circulation models that make the most of the characteristics of each region and promoting model case projects.
+In Japan, the Ministry of Economy, Trade and Industry (METI) formulated a "Growth-Oriented Resource Autonomous Economy Strategy" in March 2023, providing GX investment support to accelerate arterial and venous collaboration, and considering the launch of a circular economy information distribution platform.
+Along with the promotion of eco-design and rising demand recycled material both domestically and internationally, there is a growing need for visualization of information on substances contained in materials, as well as physical properties, processing, and quality.
+Furthermore, in order to realize a circular economy, the aim is to promote regional independence while creating regional circulation models that make the most of the characteristics of each region, and to promote model case projects.

 Overview of collaboration

-This is a platform provided by TBM that supports the procurement of recycled materials that comply with the Digital Product Passport* (hereinafter referred to as DPP).
-In Europe, DPP compliance will be stipulated in the Ecodesign Regulation published by the EU Commission in March 2022, and is expected to be approved in 2024.
-In the EU, it will be mandatory for products sold to have a DPP attached, so in the future, companies selling products to Europe are expected to be forced to take full-scale measures.
+TBM provides a platform that supports the procurement of recycled material that comply with the Digital Product Passport* (hereinafter referred to as DPP).
+In Europe, DPP compliance will be stipulated in the Ecodesign Regulation published by the European Commission in March 2022, and is expected to be approved in 2024.
+As it will be mandatory for products sold in the EU to have a DPP attached, it is expected that companies selling products to Europe will be forced to take full-scale measures in the future.

-"Maar Recycled Material Procurement" utilizes the DPP system to increase the added value of recycled materials and promote the spread of traceable recycled materials and products made from recycled materials.
-Product and molding manufacturers and other "companies that manufacture products using recycled materials, etc." and waste plastic generators, recyclers, compounders and other "companies that sell recycled materials, etc." register the requirements data for the recycled materials they wish to buy and sell within this service, and TBM's sales personnel with extensive know-how cultivated through past material circulation efforts support each recycled material transaction, enabling highly accurate matching of recycled material transactions.
+"Maar recycled material Procurement" utilizes the DPP system to increase the added value of recycled material and promote the spread of traceable recycled material and products made from recycled material.
+"Companies that manufacture products using recycled material, such as product and molding manufacturers," and "companies that sell recycled material, such as waste plastic generators, recyclers, and compounders," register the requirements data for recycled material they wish to buy and sell within the service.
+Sales personnel with extensive TBM know-how cultivated through past material circulation initiatives support each recycled material transaction, enabling highly accurate matching of recycled material transactions.

-* Digital Product Passport (DPP) is an electronic record that provides access to the entire life cycle of a product, from raw material procurement to recycling.
+* A Digital Product Passport (DPP) is an electronic record that provides access to a product's entire life cycle, from raw material procurement to recycling.
 By collecting data on manufacturing and its supply chain (recycled material content, GHG emissions, materials used, disposal methods, traceability information, etc.) and sharing it throughout the value chain, the aim is to enable all stakeholders, including consumers, to purchase products and materials with an understanding of their environmental friendliness.